18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/building-a-ready-organization/index.md

 #### A culture of learning

-An ML team can grow rapidly through several development phases, which include inter-collaboration, training, and hiring domain experts.
+An ML team can grow rapidly through several development phases, including inter-collaboration, training, and hiring domain experts.

 **Phase 1:**